johnie/isopress/README.md

 /path/to/isopress$ svn co https://develop.svn.wordpress.org/trunk/ tests/wp
 ```

 Then you should be able to run `phpunit` in `path/to/isopress` directory.
+Phpunit is configured to run all tests in `tests/cases` directory.